samthor/headless-test/README.md

 ## Dependencies

-This package have a few direct dependencies, although they have a large number of transitive dependencies:
+This package has a few direct dependencies, although _those_ dependencies have a huge number of transitive dependencies.
+Here's the short list:

 * `mocha` is the default test driver
 * `chai` provides an assertion library to your tests